Cart 0

 Grade 10 Introduction to Engineering

-Grade 11 and 12 Advanced Computer Science Principles
+Grade 11 and 12 Advanced AI and CS

 Grade 12 Data Science

-In Grade 12, this is an introductory college-level course where students learn to understand, ask questions of, and represent data through project-based units.
+This is an introductory college-level course where students learn to understand, ask questions of, and represent data through project-based units.
 The units will give students opportunities to explore data through active engagement, developing their understanding of data analysis, sampling, correlation/causation, bias and uncertainty, modeling with data, and making and evaluating data-based arguments, and the importance of data in society.
 At the end of the course, students will have a portfolio of data science work.
 The course will provide students with opportunities to understand the data science process asking questions, gathering and organizing data, modeling, analyzing and synthesizing, and communicating.
 Students will work through this process in a variety of contexts.
 Students learn through making sense of complex problems, then through an iterative process of formulation and reformulation coming to a reasoned argument for the choices they will make.
-Advanced Computer Science Principles or Advanced Computer Science A is a prerequisite for this course.
+Advanced AI and CS is a prerequisite/corequisite for this course.

 Our Peer Leadership group is a team of Grade 12 students who meet weekly with Grade 9 students to discuss and advise them about the academic and social challenges and joys ahead of them.
 Peer Leaders are selected through a rigorous application process and are trained before student orientation in the fall.
 The Peer Leaders also meet regularly to discuss and learn about effective leadership, as well as to plan lessons for and reflect on their meetings with Grade 9 students.